upperlinecode/front-end-student-materials/06-p5js/03b-control-flow.md

 }
 ```

-This results in a ball that changes color, but doesn't bounce of the edge of the canvas.
+This results in a ball that changes color, but doesn't bounce back when it hits the edge of the canvas.
 Instead, it just continues off of it.

 Try to put the logic into words for bouncing off the bottom edge and reversing direction.